 Hebrew Honor Society

 Outstanding students in Hebrew may be eligible for membership in Eta Beta Rho Chapter of the Hebrew National Honor Society.

 Hebrew Placement Test

 See the Registrar's New Undergraduate Registration Information on Placement Testing.

 For More Information

 Hebrew Language Track

 The Hebrew Language Track in NEJS is designed to enable students to become proficient in Modern Hebrew language.
 The majority of courses required by this track are taught in Hebrew, allowing students to maximize classroom time immersed in the language.
 Other courses may offer the option of readings in the original Hebrew, and/or include a separate Hebrew discussion section.
-Students may transfer two appropriate courses from the study abroad program provided they are taught in Hebrew and approved by the Hebrew track advisor; students must obtain permission from their Hebrew track advisor to count courses as part of the Hebrew track before starting the study abroad program.
+Students may transfer two appropriate courses from the study abroad program provided they are taught in Hebrew and approved by the Hebrew track adviser; students must obtain permission from their Hebrew track adviser to count courses as part of the Hebrew track before starting the study abroad program.

 Nine courses, apart from the courses taken to fulfill the fourth semester language requirement, are required for this major.
 A single course may fulfill requirements in multiple categories.

 A. Text-intensive Requirement: Students must complete at least one course in Classical Hebrew Texts; and one course with a NEJS prefix in Modern Hebrew Literature.